Community-Cleanup/Co-Cleanup-Docs/README.md

 5. Send a GET request for the user's own created events.
 6. Send a GET request to get a particular event by its UID.
 7. Send a POST request to create a new event with the event details (title, address, description, etc.) as an object - only if the user is signed in.
-8. Send a PUT request to edit an event with the updated details as an object - only if the user is signed in, and its their own event or the user is an administrator.
+8. Send a PUT request to edit an event with the updated details as an object - only if the user is signed in, and it's their own event or the user is an administrator.
-9. Send a DELETE request to delete an event - only if the user is signed in, and its their own event or the user is an administrator.
+9. Send a DELETE request to delete an event - only if the user is signed in, and it's their own event or the user is an administrator.
 10. The server API app may respond with one of the following two errors: "Connection Refused", or later on, a database query error back to the client app as an object.
 11. Query the database depending on the above CRUD operation chosen.
 12. If the CRUD event requires authorisation permission and the server API app has approved this, e.g. the user is signed in, and whether or not the user is an administrator, conduct one of the following three CRUD processes against the database: